| Analytical data N-values The N-Value gives the percentage of fat which is solid or in the

 the more triglycerides are crystallised and so the larger the part

-The N-line is a line indicating the solids as function of temperature;
+of the fat in the solid form.
+N-line The N-line is a line indicating the solids as function of temperature;

 usually a few N-values are used: N10, N20, N30 and N35.
 Examples

-A few types of melting points are used in the literature:
+are given in other pages.
+Melting point A few types of melting points are used in the literature:

-- The Slip melting point: in practice the temperature where only
+The Slip melting point: in practice the temperature where only

 a few percent of the fat is in the solids form.
 Practically this